Spokane Personal Injury Attorneys are Here to Help the Injured

 What is the statute of limitations deadline in Washington state?

 If you suffer a personal injury, you typically have up to three years from the date of your accident to either file a personal injury lawsuit or have a private settlement agreement signed by both you and the defendant.
 If you were to die from your injuries, however, your family and your estate executor would retain the ability to file a wrongful death lawsuit for three years after the date you died.
 Limited exceptions to these rules sometimes apply.
+It’s never recommended to rely on the potential exceptions to the statute of limitations filing period.
+These exceptions are rarely granted and apply only in particular situations.

 Can I sue the company that a driver works for if the accident happened while the defendant was on duty?